Summary of Beowulf

 - Raffel Chapter 4

-Summary: Beowulf answers the Danish guard on horseback that he is the son of Ectheow a man now dead but famed for his wisdom.
-They have come from Hygelac’s court to help Hrothgar in his conflict.
+(edge thee ow) a man now dead but famed for his wisdom.
+The group had come from Hygelac’s court, Beowulf explained, to help Hrothgar in his conflict.
 The watchman accepted his words and said he would lead them to Hrothgar.
-He assigned another to guard the Geat’s boat which was left at anchor.
-The men marched towards Heorot, the watchman points the way to the great hall high on the hill, and then leaves them to return to his post at the shore.
+He assigned another man to guard the Geat’s boat left at anchor.
+The men marched towards Heorot.
+The watchman pointed the way to the great hall high on the hill, and then left them as he returned to his post at the shore.

 VI.Beowulf's Company at Hearot's Gate